boundlessgeo/qgis-connect-plugin/docs/source/sysadmins.rst

 To use our scripts you will need docker >= 1.10 and docker-compose >= 1.6.

-First you need to clone repository
+First, you need to clone repository.

 ::

   git clone --recursive git@github.com:boundlessgeo/qgis-plugin-repos.git cd qgis-plugin-repos/docker-plugins-xml

-Edit `docker-compose.env` file specifying your own user name and password for SSH service and plugin repository domain.
-Then source this file using command
+Next, edit the `docker-compose.env` file specifying your own user name and password for the SSH service and plugin repository domain.
+Then source this file using the command:

 ::

   source docker-compose.env

-and finally build Docker images
+and finally, build the Docker images:

 ::

   docker-compose build

-To start containers use following command
+To start containers use following command:

 ::